Menu

 Avg.
 100% 100% 100% 100%

-**The classes of 2020, 2021, and 2022 were required to participate in 10 hours of service learning during the didactic year.
-The PA program decided to increase the service-learning hour requirement to 40 hours during the didactic year beginning with the class of 2023.
+**The class of 2021 and 2022 was required to participate in 10 hours of service learning during the didactic year.
+The PA program decided to increase the service-learning hour requirement to 40 hours during the didactic year beginning with the classes of 2023, 2024.

 Top